 According to a press release, NYCSBUS, a nonprofit that was formed when the New York City Department of Education took over 1,000 school buses from now-defunct contractor Reliant Transportation, will leverage The Mobility House’s charge and energy management system, ChargePilot, to optimize infrastructure planning and operation for 30 electric school buses deployed at the Bronx’s Zerega Avenue depot.
 The program is expected to help NYCSBUS save $70,000 to $160,000 annually with managed smart charging.

-New York was the first state to make zero-emissions school buses by 2035.
+New York was the first state to require all school buses be zero emissions by 2035.

 Levinson added that while the challenge is substantial, there are significant funds dedicated to grid upgrades in both the Bipartisan Infrastructure Law and the Infrastructure Reduction Act of 2022.
 “And there is momentum within the industry, such as GridWise Alliance’s February 2022 report on near-term, no-regrets grid investments to integrate EV charging,” Levinson added.